 - Always be prepared to brake: When driving through a school zone, try to keep your foot off the accelerator as much as possible.
 Try coasting through the school zone with your foot near your brake in case you need to stop suddenly.

 - Never text or talk on your phone in a school zone: Most pedestrian accidents occur because of distracted driving due to cell phones.
 Especially put down your phone when you are in a school zone to avoid injuring a child in a serious car accident.

 Even if you are a safe driver through school zones, many others aren’t.
-If you or a loved one were the victim of a pedestrian or car accident in Texas due to a negligent driver, you deserve justice.
-Contact the Law Offices of W.T.
-Johnson today and set-up your free, no-obligation consultation.
+If you or a loved one were the victim of a pedestrian or car accident in Dallas due to a negligent driver, you deserve justice.
+Contact Crowe Arnold & Majors, LLP today and set-up your free, no-obligation consultation.